rohanmahy/ietf-drafts/mahy-mimi-content/draft-mahy-mimi-content.md

 ## Derived Data Values

-In addition to field which are contained in a MIMI content message, there are also two fields which the implementation can definitely derive (the MLS group ID {14}, and the leaf index of the sender {15}).
+In addition to fields which are contained in a MIMI content message, there are also two fields which the implementation can definitely derive (the MLS group ID {14}, and the leaf index of the sender {15}).
 Many implementations could also determine one or more of: the senders client